 Pistachio Pudding Pie is such an easy, dreamy, creamy no bake dessert.
-Make it from scratch with this recipe made with cream cheese, a graham cracker crust, and instant jell-o pudding.
+Make it from scratch with this recipe made cool whip, a graham cracker crust, and instant jell-o pudding.
 While this one is made without pineapple, check out our variations with chocolate (grasshopper), coconut or pineapple.
 It's so quick and easy to make and is great to take to any summer get together.

 While this green dessert is most popular in the summertime, it can definitely be found year round!
 This green pie is also popular for a St. Patrick's Day dessert, or a Christmas/ Grinch dessert.